Home

 2022-05-15 23:03:17

-#Air #Power #cadets #graduate #due #vaccine #refusal
+#Air #Pressure #cadets #graduate #due #vaccine #refusal

-Until the COVID-19 vaccine, only a few navy members sought religious exemptions to any vaccines.
+Until the COVID-19 vaccine, very few army members sought religious exemptions to any vaccines.

-About 99% of the active responsibility Navy and 98% of the Air Power, Marine Corps and Army have gotten at the least one shot.
+About 99% of the active responsibility Navy and 98% of the Air Power, Marine Corps and Army have gotten at the very least one shot.

 Quelle: apnews.com